Julie Ann Garrido is on a digital device teaching online menopause yoga at home to women who wish to create a yoga regimen

 1. Not Having a Plan for yoga at home:

-A well-designed Menopause Yoga plan will include practice calendars that feature a mix of yoga styles to help your symptoms, as well as trackers to monitor progress of symptoms.
+A well-designed guided yoga practice will include practice calendars that feature a mix of yoga styles to help your symptoms, as well as trackers to monitor progress of symptoms.
 All you have to do is simply roll out your mat, press play, and away you go.
 But an even better plan is one that features learning tutorials too, to guide you in the fundamentals of yoga such as the breath and the alignment of key poses.
 They are invaluable for yoga beginners and those who wish to up level their practice.

 1. Not Being Prepared for home yoga:

-Life has a habit of derailing the best laid plans which is why it always pays to be prepared for practicing home yoga, for as the saying goes; if you fail to plan, you plan to fail.
+Life has a habit of derailing the best laid plans which is why it always pays to be prepared for practicing yoga at home, for as the saying goes; if you fail to plan, you plan to fail.

 If you’re practicing in the morning, set your alarm a little earlier (ouch) to give you enough time to squeeze in your routine.
 Make sure your yoga clothes are all laid out the night before, and that your yoga space is all set up with your mat and any props you might need.
 Most importantly, know in advance which sequence you will be practicing.